Click on any section to explore

 • Equitable distribution (property division is final)

-Other Topics Requiring Experienced Counsel:
+Topics Requiring Experienced Counsel:

 • Supportive relationships and alimony modification

-• Retirement as basis for alimony modification
+• Retirement as basis for modification

 • Premarital and postnuptial agreements

-• Parenting coordination
+• Parenting coordination and evaluators

-• Domestic violence in parenting situations
+• Domestic violence considerations

-• Substance abuse issues in custody cases
+• Substance abuse issues in custody

 • Special needs children and ongoing support